Bill Wilson (chief): Personal life

-Wilson was born in 1944 in Comox, British Columbia and was the son of Puugladee (also known as Ethel or Effery), the eldest child of a hereditary chief and a hamatsa, a position of very high stature in Kwagiulth culture.
+Wilson was born in 1944 in Comox, British Columbia and was the son of Puugladee (also known as Ethel or Effery), the eldest child of a hereditary chief and a hamatsa, a position of very high stature in Kwakiutl culture.
 Wilson’s father, Charlie Wilson, was the eldest of six and supported his siblings while growing up.
-He died aged 62 from diabetes complications.
+He died at age 62 from diabetes complications.

 Wilson was a descendant of the Musgamagw Tsawataineuk and Laich-kwil-tach peoples, which are part of the Kwakwakaʼwakw, also known as the Kwak’wala-speaking peoples.
-The Kwawkgewlth people are a warrior tribe.
 They traditionally live on northern Vancouver Island, along the inside passage, the Broughton Archipelago, and the mainland inlets, but are traditionally people of the sea.

 Wilson was married to Sandra Wilson, a teacher.
 They later divorced.
 They had two daughters, Jody Wilson-Raybould, former Member of Cabinet in the Justin Trudeau government, and Kory Wilson, an Executive Director at the British Columbia Institute of Technology.
 Wilson's second wife was Bev Sellars, a Chief of the Xat’sull (Soda Creek) First Nations.
 Wilson had five grand-daughters.
 He died on January 25, 2025, at the age of 80.